fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2c.md

 // variable api_key has now the value set in startup
 ```

 Note that if you created the application using `npx create-react-app ...` and you want to use a different name for your environment variable then the environment variable name must still begin with `REACT_APP_`.
 You can also use a `.env` file rather than defining it on the command line each time by creating a file entitled '.env' in the root of the project and adding the following.
+You need to restart the server to apply the changes.

 ```
 # .env